The World's Biggest (and Best!) Nail Knowledge Centre

 Where is the nail matrix?

-The nail matrix is behind and under the base of the nail.
+The matrix is behind and under the base of the nail.
 It is protected by a fold of skin called the proximal nail fold.
 This is the area of skin from the last joint of the finger or toe to the base of the visible nail.
 The edge of this is often mistaken for the cuticle.

 Image Gallery